Napam/bounty/README.md

 - **workspaceId**: The Clockify workspace relevant for you.
 Bounty will guide you through the process in the first invocation.

-- **entriesToIgnore**: Same purpose as in Harvest config, but has a little bit different behavior.
+- **entriesToIgnore**: Same purpose as in Harvest config, but with different filter values.
   In the clockify config you can specify `projectName`, `clientName` and `label`.

-The more you specify, the more specific the "query" will become.
+  The more you specify, the more specific the filter becomes.
 For example if you only specify `{"projectName": "Test"}`, then you will ignore everything that goes under the project named "Test".
 If you specify more, such as `{"projectName": "Test", "label": "Meeting"}`, then everything that is under the project "Test" AND that has the label "Meeting" will be ignored.

+  The `projectName`, `clientName` and `label` values must match exactly what has been registered in Clockify.